X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA14collisionoverview.md

  }
 ```

-This is illustrated in the image below.
-The image shows a screen with a rotated cannon and a rotated+scaled rocket.
-I’ve added the original images of both in the top-left corner as a reference.
+This is illustrated in the image above, the image shows a screen with a rotated cannon and a rotated and scaled rocket as shown in the top-left corner as a reference.

+## Using Matrices to simplify detection

 Very nice, but how can we ‘Find the screen coordinate occupied by this pixel’?
 This is done through matrices.
-Remember, matrices are nothing magical, in fact they’re just a grid of 4x4 numbers.
-But all I want you to know about matrices at this point is this: a matrix can store the position, rotation and scaling of an image.
+Remember though matrices are nothing magical, in fact they are just a grid of 4x4 numbers, but all you to remember about matrices at this point is this:

+* A matrix can store the position, rotation and scale of an image.

-When a matrix holds the position, rotation and scaling of an image, you can use this matrix to find the final screen coordinate of any pixel of this image.
-Also important in this case in the other way around: if we take the inverse of this matrix, given any screen coordinate we can find the coordinate of the pixel in the original image.
+When a matrix holds the position, rotation and scale of an image, you can use this matrix to find the final screen coordinate of any pixel of this image, also important in this case in the other way around, if we take the inverse of this matrix given any screen coordinate, then we can find the coordinate of the pixel in the original image.

-Now we’ll walk through our pseudocode above.
-Instead of doing this exercise for all pixels of image A, we will only discuss this for the bottom-right pixel (3,8) of image A. As a first step, we want to find to which screen coordinate this pixel will be drawn.
-We can find this by multiplying (=’transforming’) the pixel’s coordinate (3,8) by the image matrix.
-This will give us the coordinate of where the pixel will be rendered on the screen!
+Instead of doing this exercise for all pixels of image A, we will only discuss this for the bottom-right pixel (3,8) of image A.

+* As a first step, we want to find to which screen coordinate this pixel will be drawn which we can find by multiplying (=’transforming’) the pixel’s coordinate (3,8) by the image matrix, this will give us the coordinate of where the pixel will be rendered on the screen!
-The next step is the opposite: given the screen coordinate, we want to find which pixel in image B is drawn there.
-This is done by transforming the screen coordinate by the inverse of the matrix if image B. This will give us the coordinate in the original image B, which is (13,2) in this case.
+* The next step is the opposite, given the screen coordinate, we want to find which pixel in image B is drawn there, this is done by transforming the screen coordinate by the inverse of the matrix if image B. This will give us the coordinate in the original image B, which is (13,2) in this case.

-Next, we see that both the pixel in the original image A and in the original image B have are non-transparent, so both images collide on the screen!
+* Next, we see whether both the pixel in the original image A and in the original image B are non-transparent, if so both images collide on the screen!

 Let’s put this in some code.
 We will create a method, TexturesCollide, which will return whether 2 images collide.
 The method will need 4 things in order to work properly: